 VIDEO EDITING Training . . .

-CTV offers editing suites equipped with digital software allowing producers to transfer their raw footage and transform it into finished programs.
-In order to use CTV’s editing facilities, community residents must first take an editing workshop to learn how to use our equipment.
+KCM offers editing suites equipped with digital software allowing producers to transfer their raw footage and transform it into finished programs.
+In order to use KCM’s editing facilities, community residents must first take an editing workshop to learn how to use our equipment.

 Editing workshops are usually taught one-on-one.
 The pace of the training is determined by the familiarity and comfort level of each participant.
-Currently, CTV staff train producers to use Apple’s iMovie software.
+Currently, KCM staff train producers to use Apple’s iMovie software.